alwynlombaard/kauozplus-web/README.md

 Holdings Data: We retrieve and display your KAU, KAG and other currency holdings, including amounts allocated on the Kinesis exchange.

-Market Data: We fetch market snapshots (e.g., bid/ask prices, daily change, volume) and OHLC data for KAU and KAG in USD, GBP, and EUR.
+Market Data: We fetch market snapshots (e.g., bid/ask prices, daily change, volume) and OHLC data for KAU, KAG and other currencies in USD, GBP, and EUR.

 Device Information: We may collect device information (e.g., device ID, OS version) for crash reporting or analytics, if enabled.